Skip to content

 WHAT THE RIDE LONDON ACTUALLY DEMANDS

-Ride London 100 is the UK's largest mass-participation sportive — 160km (100 miles) from Surrey into central London on closed roads.
-Rolling with two named climbs (Leith Hill, Box Hill).
+Ride London-Essex 100 is the UK's largest mass-participation sportive — 160km (100 miles) from east London out through the Essex countryside and back on closed roads.
+Since 2022 the route has run through Essex rather than the Surrey Hills, making it flatter, faster, and pack-dominated.
 First-time 100-mile riders dominate the field.

 KEY CHARACTERISTICS